ironbar/luxai/reports/04_Modeling.md

 However I'm going to try with Policy gradients because it seems more promising and I will learn more.

+## Iteration 13.
+Proof of concept with Policy gradients

+### 13.1 Goal

+The goal of the iteration is to see if by using policy gradients I can increase the win rate of an agent playing against another agent.

+I won't care about generalization against other agents: I'm going to take an agent and play against a frozen version of itself until it beats consistently.
+If it works then I will do more iterations with a more general goal.

+### 13.2 Development

+### 13.3 Results

+### 13.4 Next steps

 ## Iteration n.
 Iteration_title